Empire Skyline View

 • Share your experience with friends!
 Tag your photos with #EmpireStateBuilding and they could end up shared across their extensive social channels.

 • Prepare for the security line.
-We know, waiting in security lines just isn’t fun.
 Hopefully, by timing your trip carefully, you’ll be able to avoid waiting for too long.
-It’s important to know what you can and can’t bring up to the observatory, because there is no coat/bag check in the lobby.
-You are permitted only one carry-on size bag and while camcorders and cameras are allowed, tripods are prohibited.
-Glass and bottles are also prohibited.
-However, you might want to bring a few snacks and some small toys or coloring supplies to keep kids entertained while they wait in line.
-Just make sure these can fit in your carry-on!
+Know what you can and can’t bring up to the observatory, because there is no coat/bag check in the lobby.
+You are permitted one carry-on size bag.
+While camcorders and cameras are allowed, tripods are prohibited, as are glass and bottles.
+However, you might want to bring a few snacks and some small toys or coloring supplies to keep kids entertained while they wait.

 • Plan what other attractions you’ll see that day.
-Since a visit to the Empire State Building takes a good chunk of time out of your day (plan for a minimum of 2-3 hours), you’ll want to have the rest of your day roughly planned out so you can get some more sightseeing in.
-One idea is to plan on spending the day in the vicinity to make things easier.
+Since a visit to the Empire State Building takes a good chunk of time out of your day (a minimum of 2-3 hours), you’ll want to have the rest of your day roughly planned out so you can get some more sightseeing in.
+You might spend the day in the vicinity to make things easier.

 • Add the Top of the Rock to your itinerary.
 Compare the spectacular views of both the Empire State Building vs Top of the Rock.
-The view from the top of the infamous “30 Rock” building rivals that of the Empire State Building.
-If you love the views from above or you want to determine for yourself which building has the better view, add a Top of the Rock visit to your itinerary.
-Remember, the Top of the Rock has one thing that can’t be beat: a bird’s eye view of the Empire State Building!
+The view from the “30 Rock” building rivals that of the Empire State Building.
+To determine for yourself which building has the better view, add a Top of the Rock visit to your itinerary.
+Remember, the Top of the Rock has one thing that can’t be beaten: a bird’s eye view of the Empire State Building!

 • Find the uniformed personnel on the sidewalk in front of the Empire State Building if you have any questions.
 Of course, you can always ask them inside as well.